Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Introduction

 The traffic pattern used in \cite{gupta1} and almost all of the following works is, in some sense, as simple as possible: All nodes create data with the same rate $\lambda(n)$, and each of them picks at random one of the rest of the nodes as the destination for these data.
 For lack of a better description, we call this traffic pattern \textbf{uniform}.
 The uniform traffic pattern is a good model for certain networks, for example those used to support unicast voice transmission.
 On the other hand, there is a host of applications in which the traffic patterns will be fundamentally different.
 For example, in a network designed to support multimedia traffic between soldiers in a battlefield most of the traffic will have multiple destinations.
 As another example, in typical wireless sensor networks, a large number of sensors is interested in communicating with a relatively small number of sinks.
-With a few exceptions~\cite{kozat1, towsley1, li1, perevalov6, jacquet2}, the asymptotic properties of the capacity under such non-uniform traffic patterns remain to a large extend unexplored.
+However, the asymptotic properties of the capacity under such non-uniform traffic patterns remain to a large extend unexplored.
+A few notable exceptions are \cite{kozat1, towsley1, li1, perevalov6, jacquet2}.
+(Of these works, \cite{towsley1} considers localized traffic and \cite{perevalov6} considers a topology with only two clusters, and so their results are unrelated to our results.
+The relation of our work to each of the rest is clarified later in the text.)